Energy demand

 Electric cars begin to dominate the new car market

-Electric cars become cheaper than petrol in most developed countries, and innovations in battery technology make them more practical to use.
+Electric cars become cheaper than petrol in most developed countries and innovations in battery technology make them more practical to use.
 Developments in grid technology enables stored energy in electric car batteries to be sold into national electricity grids when demand is high.

 10-yearhorizon

-Buildings standards assist decarbonisation goals
+Building standards assist decarbonisation goals

 Reforms to building standards and other regulations promote lower energy demand and renewable installation.
 World steel demand peaks, creating a significant reduction in industrial energy use.